javalin/website/_posts/blog/2019-11-03-moving-from-travis-to-github-actions.md

 # Moving from Travis CI to GitHub actions

-For the first two years, we were very happy Travis CI users.
-We chose Travis because it had a dead simple config file, and it just seemed to work (until it didn't anymore).
+For the first two years we were very happy Travis CI users.
+We chose Travis because it had a dead simple config file and it just worked.
+Then it didn't anymore.

-This short post will show you how to replace a basic Travis CI setup with a GitHub actions setup.
+This short post will show you how to move from a basic Travis CI setup to a GitHub actions setup.

 ## The old Travis setup